01 of 07

 Socializing is a big part of any cruise experience for many travelers, and the Regal Princess has several bars and lounges that are perfect for either sharing a drink with new friends while listening to music or sharing a drink with that special person in a romantic corner.

 The Wheelhouse Bar next to the Crown Grill and Vines Wine Bar next to Sabatini's are popular for a before or after dinner drink.
 For those who like to people watch, Bellini's has terrific views of the Piazza from its "floating" location.

 Being outdoors is important to many cruise travelers, and the Outrigger Bar, which is aft on deck 16 behind the Horizon Court, offers great views with its comfortable seating.Continue to 7 of 7 below.

 Regal Princess Itineraries

-From May through August 2015, the Regal Princess sails a very similar Baltic and northern European itinerary to the one I sailed in June 1014 on the Royal Princess.
-This marvelous itinerary allows guests to sail round-trip from one of three ports--Copenhagen, Berlin/Warnemunde, or St. Petersburg, and also includes ports of call in Oslo, Gothenburg, Stockholm, Helsinki, and Tallinn.
+From May through August, the Regal Princess sails a Baltic and northern European itinerary.
+This marvelous itinerary allows guests to sail round-trip from one of three ports: Copenhagen, Berlin/Warnemunde, or St. Petersburg; and also includes ports of call in: Oslo, Gothenburg, Stockholm, Helsinki, and Tallinn.
 Although most people board in Copenhagen, many who wanted to see Berlin spent a few days there before taking the train to Warnemunde.
-Then, they just had to walk about 1/4 of a block since the train station is right next to the cruise port.
-Mostly Russian... travelers board in St. Petersburg since others must have a Russian Visa to visit when they are not staying on a cruise ship and taking official tours (either with the ship or a licensed guide).
+Mostly Russian travelers board in St. Petersburg since others must have a Russian Visa to visit when they are not staying on a cruise ship and taking official tours (either with the ship or a licensed guide).